This page may contain affiliate links, see our disclaimer here.

 The island was the home of a leper colony from 1903 to 1957.

 The word 'spina-longa' is Italian for 'long spine'.
-The island is popular with visitors for Crete tours to enjoy its unusual history and its aqua marine bays.
+The island is popular with visitors for boat tours to enjoy its unusual history and its aqua marine bays.

 The small village of Plaka lies opposite the island, and its fate has been intertwined with it for many years.
 It has experienced some recent development, yet still remains a tiny seaside village.